Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

 Effects: You move as far as you could in a Speed X move action, where X is how many AP you choose to spend on this technique.
 There is no limit on how many AP you may spend.
 You may use this in place of normal movement to help dodge an area-of-effect technique.
 Use your AP spent, rather than the Speed of the attack and your normal movement speed, to determine how close to the edge of the effect you can get.
 This increases the Speed of your dodge by 2.

 #### --( Kanashibari no Jutsu - Temporary Paralysis Technique )--
-This technique temporarily restrains the victim with chakra, as if they were bound by invisible steel chains.
+This technique temporarily restrains the victim with chakra by disrupting their chakra flow throughout the body, causing temporary spasms that inhibit normal function.
 Used effectively, it can temporarily debilitate a target for a short period of time.

  - Chakra: 16
  - Range: 10
  - Speed: 8
  - Seal Speed: 10
+ - Status: Immobilize 2 + Special

 Effects: If your target fails a status roll, they're inflicted with an Immobilize 2, +1 for every 3 you beat their roll by, to a maximum of of Immobilize 8; every time after the first someone has to roll against this technique's effects in the same battle, they gain +5 to their roll.